Commonly Used Brand Name(s)Suprax

 - For infections:

-- Adults and children older than 12 years or weighing more than 45 kilograms (kg)—400 milligrams (mg) once a day or 200 mg every 12 hours.
+- Adults and children older than 12 years of age and weighing more than 50 kilograms (kg)—400 milligrams (mg) once a day or 200 mg every 12 hours.

 - Children 6 months to 12 years of age—Dose is based on body weight and must be determined by your doctor.
 The dose is usually 8 milligrams (mg) per kilogram (kg) of body weight per day, taken as a single dose or divided in two doses (4 mg/kg of body weight every 12 hours).